How to stop thinking about work stuff (when you’re not working)

 Am I actually solving any problems, or am I just playing the same idea in my head over and over like a broken record.

-And if you have trouble with a particularly persistent thought, it might be a good time to look into a technique from CBT (Cognitive Behaviour Therapy) and start keeping a thought record.
-If you’re not familiar with keeping a thought record, the Working with thoughts programme in Foundations is a good place to get started.
+And if you have trouble with a particularly persistent thought, it might be a good time to look into a technique from CBT (Cognitive Behavioral Therapy) and start keeping a thought record.
+If you’re not familiar with keeping a thought record, the Working with thoughts program in Foundations is a good place to get started.

 2. Make unwinding a routine.

 Whether you decide on getting some exercise at the end of the day, changing into more comfortable clothes when you sign off or taking a warm shower to transition from the working portion of your day to the relaxing part, it’s important to make a point of switching modes when you get off work.